JuliaMolSim/ASE.jl/README.md

 Provides Julia wrappers for a limited subset of ASE's functionality, to be used within [JuLIP.jl](https://github.com/libAtoms/JuLIP.jl).
-On top of `JuLIP.jl`, which is a pure Julia library, `ASE.jl` also provides an interface to ASE, via [PyCall.jl].
+On top of `JuLIP.jl`, which is a pure Julia library, `ASE.jl` also provides an interface to ASE, via [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).

 ### Getting Started